mongodb/intellij/packages/mongodb-mql-engines/src/docs/md/query-inspections/query-inspections.md

 Provides insights whether a query is using an index but MAY perform poorly in the target cluster under considerably load.

+### Correctness

+#### FieldDoesNotExist

+Provides insights when a query references a field that does not exist in the target collection's schema.

+#### TypeMismatch

+Provides insights when a query attempts to compare or operate on fields with incompatible types in the target collection's schema.

+### Environment

+#### DatabaseDoesNotExist

+Provides insights when a query references a database that does not exist in the target cluster.

+#### CollectionDoesNotExist

+Provides insights when a query references a collection that does not exist in the specified database.

+#### NoDatabaseInferred

+Provides insights when a query specifies a collection without a database context.

+#### NoCollectionSpecified

+Provides insights when a query does not specify a target collection.